MahdiMajidzadeh/prompt-library/prompt-library-requirements.md

 - Middleware `App\Http\Middleware\EnsureUserIsAdmin` (alias `admin`): allow only `auth()->user()?->is_admin`.
 Abort 403 otherwise.
 Register the alias in `bootstrap/app.php`.
 - All `/admin/*` routes: `->middleware(['auth', 'admin'])`. `/login`: `->middleware('guest')`.
 - `/logout`: POST, CSRF-protected, `Auth::logout()` + session invalidate + regenerate token.
-- Admin account is created by a seeder (§ Task 3), not by sign-up.
+- Admin account is created by a seeder (§ Phase 2), not by sign-up.

 ---

 ## 7. Design Integration (`design-claude/`)

-- **Task 1 is mandatory and blocking.** Inventory `design-claude/`: identify the page shell (header/nav/footer), card component(s) for a prompt, the tag/chip component, list/grid layout, buttons, form controls, empty/loading states, and the color + typography tokens.
+- **Phase 0 is mandatory and blocking.** Inventory `design-claude/`: identify the page shell (header/nav/footer), card component(s) for a prompt, the tag/chip component, list/grid layout, buttons, form controls, empty/loading states, and the color + typography tokens.
 Note the Bootstrap version and any add-on (e.g. Webpixels) it uses.
 - Produce a short `DESIGN-MAP.md` (3–4 sentences + a table) mapping each app page/component to the `design-claude` source it's built from.
 This is the contract for visual QA.
 - Build one shared Blade layout (`resources/views/components/layouts/app.blade.php`) from the design's shell and compose every page from the design's components. **No bespoke CSS** beyond what the design folder provides; if something's missing, reuse the nearest existing component rather than inventing one, and note the gap in `DESIGN-MAP.md`.
 - Asset pipeline: wire the design's CSS/JS through Vite as the folder dictates.